toa-io/toa/extensions/exposition/documentation/identity.md

 Once the last credentials are removed from the Identity, it ceases to exist.
 Without credentials, there is no basis for defining or asserting an Identity.

+## Authentication

+The Authenticaiton system resolves provided credentials to an Identity using one of the supported authentication schemes.

 The Authentication system is request-agnostic, meaning it does not depend on the specific URL being requested or the content of the request body.
 The only information it handles is the value of the `Authorization` header.

 > Except for [its own resources](#persistent-credentials).

+If the provided credentials are not valid or not associated with an identity, then Authentication interrupts request processing and responds with an authentication error.

 ### Basic scheme